Support in the early years

 Durham Portage Service is a home visit educational service for preschool children who have development learning difficulties, physical disability or other additional support needs.
 We will work with you to help your child learn new skills and our trained staff will offer weekly home visits.

-Find out more on our Home-based teaching for pre-school children with additional support needs page.
+Find out more on our The Portage Service: pre-school education support service for children with complex developmental needs page.

 Our address is: